Keeping Your Pup Calm and Safe from Fireworks This 4th of July

 Each dog is unique, and what works for one may not work for another.
 Experiment with the different strategies outlined here to find what suits your pup best.
 Whether it’s creating a cozy space, engaging in pre-festivity exercises, or seeking professional advice, your efforts will help ensure a calm and happy experience for your dog when the fireworks light up the sky.

-With these tips, we hope you and your furry friend enjoy a safe and stress-free Independence Day together!
+With these tips, we hope you and your dog enjoy a safe and stress-free Independence Day together!